statamic/docs/content/collections/extending-docs/relationship-fieldtypes.md

 ### Listing Data

-When field data is to be displayed in a listing view — an entries listing or entries selector for example, the `preProcessIndex` will need to be overwritten.
+When field data is to be displayed in a listing view — an entries listing or entries selector for example, you may customize the display by overwritting the `preProcessIndex` method.

-In our Twitter field, we'd like to show only the text:
+In our Twitter field, let's show only the text:

 ```php
 public function preProcessIndex($data)